Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 This way, running machine instances with the same name tag assigned can be terminated all at once, even across regions.
 This saves you going through each region separately.
 Simply specify multiple regions separated by comma when prompted.

-When terminating machine instances, all instances matching your choice will be listed for review before they are actually terminated.
-This helps to avoid terminating the wrong instances by accident.
+When terminating machine instances, all instances matching your selection will be listed for review before they are actually terminated.
+This helps to avoid terminating the wrong instances.

 ```text
 Filter instances by one or more tags: